Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 In September I got an invite to sit on a panel at the GFCE’s annual meeting.
 Then the Organization of American States got in touch and asked if I’d sit on their emerging tech panel at the regional pre-meeting.
 I guess that went well because they then asked if I’d be willing to cover for their quantum cyber specialist who couldn’t make a Cybersecurity Symposium in the Dominican Republic at the end of the month.
 My approach to this sort of thing is to always say yes; that’s how I found myself in Ghana last year.

 Our panel was set to go on the first day, which was good – I like to get them done sooner.
-Co-panelist Heather happened to be coming in on a flight right behind mine so we met at the airport and shared a cab across the city to the hotel.
+Co-panelist Heather happened to be coming in on a flight right behind mine so we met at the airport and shared a cab across the city to the hotel, which felt a bit like the first 20 minutes of Fury Road.
 Having not eaten since 5am, I sat in the empty hotel restaurant and ate a poor club sandwich that cost an eye watering $30USD while wondering what I was doing here.
 There is nothing like hunger and exhaustion to make you doubt yourself.

 I finally got into the room and collapsed for a couple of hours and awoke feeling more like my usual, confident self; food and rest resolves most anxiety.
 I went for a wander around the hotel and found Heather on the pool deck watching the sun going down (dramatic sunsets in the DR).
 She works in AI research and we had a good chat about how it’s being used in cybersecurity and both left with enough context to take on the panel in the morning.